nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Date **must follow the specified format**.

 Examples:
-* `absent 1 date/25-03-2022` indicates that the first pet in the current list is absent for daycare on 25th March 2022.
+* `absent 1 date/05-04-2022` indicates that the first pet in the current list is absent for daycare on 5th April 2022.

 ### Compute total chargeable of a pet: `charge`